 Where to Buy a Rocket Popsicle Mold?

 Rocket popsicle molds can be found seasonally at grocery stores or department stores where kitchen goods are sold.
-Also, online: rocket popsicle molds and wooden sticks (the molds come with plastic sticks and a drip guard which cannot be used when making layered popsicles).

 Can you Buy Pre-Made Red White and Blue Rocket Popsicles?

 You can!
 However, these patriotically-perfect red white and blue sports drink rocket popsicles can only be made at home.

 More Red White and Blue Recipes You’ll Love

 Any sports drink brands may be used.
 Though these are made targeting a patriotic pop, any colors may be used.

 Instead of using the bottom and attached sticks that come with most rocket shaped molds, traditional wooden sticks are used to allow the layering.